Aaryankumar13084/blood-donor/replit.md

 - Updated all HTML pages with responsive design
 - Server runs on port 5000 for Replit environment
 - Configured deployment for autoscale
+- Added 480px and 360px breakpoints for better mobile UI on small screens
+- Made hamburger menu accessible with button element, aria attributes and keyboard support (Escape key)
+- Improved form, button and content layout for mobile devices

 ## User Preferences